There have been an awful lot of Atlantises, will be quite a few more.

 Every mage has a spellbook where they store their spells.
 A mage is unable to cast their spells without a spellbook.

 Spellbooks don't necessarily have to be a "book," just any physical medium that can carry instructions and mnemonic devices to help the mage remember how to work their rituals.
 These could be carved staves, beaded blankets, a bundle of scrolls, or a cloud database accessible from a smartphone.
-Each spellbook is unique to the mage who created them, and attempting to cast a spell out of another mage's spellbook requires a spellcraft check equal to 20+twice the spell's level.
+Each spellbook is unique to the mage who created it, and attempting to cast a spell out of another mage's spellbook requires a spellcraft check equal to 20+twice the spell's rank.

 Magic is an esoteric art that requires a breadth of experience.
-Your training as a mage has gifted you knowledge in several skills.
+Your training as a mage has gifted you with knowledge in several skills.
 On character creation, pick two of the following skills associated with your Tradition.
-You gain a +2 bonus with those skills.
+You gain a +2 origin bonus with those skills.

 Hermeticism: Investigation, Occult Lore, or Resolve